pokemoncentral/wiki-util/pokemoves-autogen/README.md

 Note that if you add new Pokémon, you must update the list of all Pokémon (filename in `config.sh -> $POKELIST`).

+## Add a game
+To add data for a new game, you have to do the following things:
+- add the csv source as explained above
+- add the game row to `docker-db/sourcecsv/version_groups.csv`
+- update `lua-scripts/csv2pokemoves.lua`:
+  - update `breedgames`
+  - if a new gen, add an empty table in `datagen`
+  - update `baseNoBreed` (and possibly `breedNoBase`, but that's just to suppress a warning) as needed

+## Update get-learnlist
+It _should_ be enough to add the `learnlist-gen/print-learnlist<gen>.lua`.

 ## Create a csv from a datamine of Kurt's
 Python scripts in the `convert-datamines` directory convert datamines to csv.
 - `datamine2csv.py` takes a full datamine and creates a csv.
 In the datamine,